mindreframer/nginx-lua-stuff/Readme.md

       Lua MongoDB driver
        58 commits, last change: 2013-06-29 06:59:56, 0 stars, 0 forks

+    osmfj/tileman:
+      Renamed from tilecache to "tileman": please re-config your git repository.
+This is OpenStreetMap "Tile-cache" and "Tile-server" recipe with Nginx and embeded Lua.
+A backend is Tirex, mapnik and PostGIS.
+       275 commits, last change: 2013-09-08 01:58:43, 13 stars, 6 forks

     pgaertig/nginx-big-upload:
       Resumable and reliable file uploads of any size.
 Nginx extension written in Lua.
        26 commits, last change: 2013-07-13 04:32:04, 29 stars, 5 forks